FeatureBaseDB/featurebase/docs/query-language.md

 * key is a repository ID
 * count is amount of users
-* Results are the number of user that starred each repository in descending order for all respositories in the stargazer frame.
+* Results are the number of users that starred each repository in descending order for all respositories in the stargazer frame.

 ```
 TopN(frame="stargazer", n=2)